spidasoftware/schema/doc/calc.md

 These are the Integration API descriptions for SPIDACalc.
 There are two types of schemas.

-###Data schemas
+####Data schemas

 This describes the data format  supported by calc.
 It is available broken into logical units in v1/calc or as a single file for simpler validation in public/v1/calc.
 Example data files are in the examples directory.
 The format is best approached after learning basic calc functionality.
 All properties mirror the calc user interface pretty closely.

-####structure.schema
+#####structure.schema

 Schema for an individual detailed pole structure.
 It will define individual attachments, end points, and other physical components.
 This is for import from another data collection or pole design tool.

-####framing_plan.schema
+#####framing_plan.schema

 Schema for a simplified framing plan.
 It defines a pole design in very broad terms in code units.
 This tends to be a more useful way to import from a staking tool or GIS database.

-####calc_project.schema
+#####calc_project.schema

 Schema for a calc project.
 Includes information on GPS positions, street addresses, photos, remedies, and design structure defined by either design.schema or framing_plan.schema.
-This is the format that be opened and exported directly by SpidaCalc.
+This is the format that be opened and exported directly by SPIDACalc.

-###RPC Interfaces
+####RPC Interfaces

 RPC interfaces are exposed at http://localhost:4560/ while SPIDACalc is running.
-They allow control over core operations of SPIDAcalc from another programming running locally via basic HTTP POST requests.
+They allow control over core operations of SPIDACalc from another programming running locally via basic HTTP POST requests.
 There is an example script using these methods in examples/scripts/example_RPC_client.coffee.

-####client_data.json
+#####client_data.json

 Located at http://localhost:4560/clientData/<method name>.
 This interface provides basic querying methods for what client items are available in a client file.

-####calc.json
+#####calc.json

 located at http://localhost:4560/calc/<method name>.
 Provides stateful control methods to a running instance of SPIDACalc.
 Includes methods to open a file, run analysis, run a report, etc.

-###Schema Public access
+####Schema Public access

 The schemas are published and available online at http://github.com/spidasoftware/schema

-###Command Line Interface
+####Command Line Interface

 Currently the command line interface only allows for launching calc when it is not already running with a project to open.
 It will take both .spida and calc_project json files as arguments, though.
 To open a json file run:

 `calc.exe myProject.json`

-###Using the examples
+####Using the examples

 The example data files are json files that can be opened in any text editor.
 They can be found in  The RPC example script is a coffeescript file that can be run using the node-js coffeescript package. http://coffeescript.org/

 The JSON examples are in [resources/v1/examples/spidacalc](../../../v1/examples/spidacalc)

-###More definition of terms
+####More definition of terms

-Some of the schemas use terms that are specific to spidacalc or the utility industry.
+Some of the schemas use terms that are specific to SPIDACalc or the utility industry.
 A basic description of the values is included in the schema itself.
-For a more complete definition of those terms, please see the help menu in SpidaCalc.
+For a more complete definition of those terms, please see the help menu in SPIDACalc.

-###External IDs
+####External IDs

 Calc stores external ids for all components on the pole.
 They aren't used as identifiers by the program - they are for interfacing with other applications.
 You may include them if you have track them, but the id field is the one that is important for building the pole.

-###Useful JSON Development tools:
+####Useful JSON Development tools:

 - [jsonlint.com] - validates that your json is correctly formed with more useful errors.
 - node_modules/JSV/examples/index.html - provides an easy to use interface for schema validation and viewing errors

-###Limitations and known issues:
+####Limitations and known issues:

 - parameters sent to RPC interface must be in the order specified in the interface description.
 - ~~All ID on the structure must conform to the Calc naming conventions.
 All wires must be named with something starting with "Wire#", all equipment with "Equip#".
 This will be fixed in a later version to allow generic labeling.
 Correct ID Form is CASE SENSITIVE.
 EQUIP#1 is not a correct ID.
 Equip#1 is.~~ This has been fixed in Calc 5.3 ID's may be any alphanumeric string.